-The result of these investigations must not be disclosed to any other Trustees, at this stage, in order not to prejudice any appeal.
+The result of these investigations must not be disclosed to any other Trustees, at this stage, in order to not bias any appeal.

 The timetable for the date of the meeting to hear the breach of code of conduct will be short, preferably within 14 days from the date that the Chair is first advised.